guertinlab/Nascent_RNA_Methods/README.md

 ## Mappability rate

 The majority of reads should map concordantly to the genome.
 We expect an alignment rate above 80% for high quality libraries.
-As described above, we use `samtools` and 'wc -l` to count concordantly aligned reads in the BAM alignment file and the pre-alignment FASTQ files and divide these values to calculate the alignment rate.
+As described above, we use `samtools` and `wc -l` to count concordantly aligned reads in the BAM alignment file and the pre-alignment FASTQ files and divide these values to calculate the alignment rate.

 Poor alignment rate most typically arises from poor quality sequencing or microorganism contamination.